Intigam-M/netfilms/README.md

 ## Live Demo

-You can access the live demo of GEGA at the following URL: [https://netfilms-project.netlify.app](https://netfilms-project.netlify.app)
+You can access the live demo of Netfilms at the following URL: [https://netfilms-project.netlify.app](https://netfilms-project.netlify.app)

 ## Getting Started